Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Construction of polynomials with four real asymptotes ( )

-{\it Proof.} By Theorem \ref{mthmd}, there are only three possible D-graphs of polynomials with principal part vanishing on four different real lines.
-We have not the case shown in Fig.~\ref{DGX92A} because it does not contain a subgraph of type $D_6^-$.
-Also, we do not have the case of Fig.~\ref{DGX92C} which cannot be split into two subgraphs of types $D_6^-$ and $A_3$. $\Box$
+{\it Proof.} By Theorem \ref{mthmdX92}, there are only three possible D-graphs of degree four polynomials with nine real critical points, no local maxima, and the principal part vanishing on four different real lines.
+We do not have the case shown in Fig.~\ref{DGX92A} because it does not contain a subgraph of type $D_6^-$.
+We also do not have the case shown in Fig.~\ref{DGX92C} which cannot be split into two subgraphs of types $D_6^-$ and $A_3$. $\Box$

-The graph of Fig.~\ref{DGX92B} has no symmetries, therefore analogously to Proposition \ref{achir} this construction realizes two different (mutually symmetric) rigid isotopy classes.
+The graph of Fig.~\ref{DGX92B} has no symmetries, so analogous to Proposition \ref{achir} this construction realizes two different (mutually symmetric) isotopy classes of Morse polynomials.